Top 9 Venture Capital Firms for Clean Energy Startups

 7. Earth Foundry

-Earth Foundry is a Chicago-based venture fund that provides capital to early-stage startups in the energy and cleantech sectors.
-The firm supports companies developing new technologies for energy efficiency, storage, and the power grid.
+Earth Foundry is a Chicago-based venture fund that provides capital to early-stage startups in the energy and cleantech industries.
+The firm invests in companies developing new technologies for the power grid, energy storage, and overall efficiency.

-This firm could be a good partner if you are an early-stage founder working on a tangible energy or cleantech solution.
-They appear to back companies with strong commercial potential, whether in industrial applications or consumer-facing products.
+This firm could be a strong partner if you are a founder developing a tangible energy solution at the seed or early venture stage.
+They appear to support companies that are creating new technologies with clear, real-world applications.

 Founded: 2013